stallev/langs/texts/eng/b1b2/lessons_list/35-idioms-expressions.md

 ## Основной текст / Main Text

-Sarah has been studying English idioms and expressions for months, and she's learned that these phrases can be quite confusing for non-native speakers.
-She used to think that "break the ice" meant literally breaking ice, but now she understands it means to start a conversation or make people feel more comfortable.
-She's discovered that idioms are like pieces of a puzzle that you need to understand as a whole, not word by word.
+Sarah has been studying English *idiom*s and expressions for months, and she's learned that these phrases can be quite confusing for non-native speakers.
+She used to think that "*break the ice*" meant literally breaking ice, but now she understands it means to start a conversation or make people feel more comfortable.
+She's discovered that *idiom*s are like *piece*s of a puzzle that you need to understand as a whole, not word by word.

-Last week, Sarah was feeling under the weather, so she decided to stay home and hit the books instead of going to her English class.
-She was working on a difficult assignment that seemed to cost an arm and a leg in terms of time and effort.
-Her friend called and asked if she wanted to go out, but Sarah had to take a rain check because she needed to focus on her studies.
+Last week, Sarah was feeling "*under the weather*," so she decided to stay home and "*hit the books*" instead of going to her English class.
+She was working on a difficult assignment that seemed to "*cost an arm and a leg*" in terms of time and effort.
+Her friend called and asked if she wanted to go out, but Sarah had to "*take a rain check*" because she needed to focus on her studies.

-Sarah has learned that understanding idioms is essential for communicating with native speakers.
-She's discovered that when people say "once in a blue moon," they don't mean the moon is actually blue - they mean something happens very rarely.
-She's also learned that if someone says "the ball is in your court," they're not talking about sports, but about it being your turn to make a decision or take action.
+Sarah has learned that understanding *idiom*s is essential for communicating with native speakers.
+She's discovered that when people say "*once in a blue moon*," they don't mean the moon is actually blue - they mean something happens very rarely.
+She's also learned that if someone says "*the ball is in your court*," they're not talking about sports, but about it being your turn to make a decision or take action.

-What Sarah finds most challenging about idioms is that you can't always translate them directly.
-For example, "you can't judge a book by its cover" doesn't mean you shouldn't look at book covers - it means you shouldn't judge people or things by their appearance.
-She's learned that the best way to master idioms is to practice them in context and not to get cold feet when they seem difficult at first.
+What Sarah finds most challenging about *idiom*s is that you can't always translate them directly.
+For example, "*you can't judge a book by its cover*" doesn't mean you shouldn't look at book covers - it means you shouldn't judge people or things by their appearance.
+She's learned that the best way to master *idiom*s is to practice them in context and not to "*get cold feet*" when they seem difficult at first.

 ## Дополнительные примеры / Additional Examples